Part of Kathy Caprino’s series “Accessing The Most Powerful You”

 In reality, there’s no way to escape pain and failure in our work-lives – at some point, we’ll all feel it.
 The question isn’t “How do I avoid failure?” because we can’t.

-The key question that will move you forward beyond feeling like a failure is this: “How can I use all that I’ve learned from this, and grow even stronger and more competent?”
+The key question that will move you forward beyond feeling like a failure is this: “How can I use all that I’ve learned from this experience, and grow even stronger and more competent?”

 When you can access the power necessary to view your failures as opportunities to expand your capabilities and your vision, then nothing can stop you.